Code of conduct and complaints

 We should avoid intrusions into people's privacy: that is, reporting details about their personal lives unless there is a clear public interest in doing so.
 For example, you should take care if thinking about reporting: addresses (or identifying private homes directly or indirectly); medical information; and information obtained in personal communications including email or limited access social media.
 The English law can be used to protect an individual’s privacy rights no matter where in the world that person is based.

-In cases involving bereavement or shock, sensitivity and discretion are especially important, not only because of the personal impact on individuals but also because the PCC Code does not permit any public interest justification for intruding into a person’s grief.
-Ofcom will require a higher level of justification too.
+In cases involving bereavement or shock, sensitivity and discretion are especially important, not only because of the personal impact on individuals but also because, in line with industry-wide guidelines, we do not permit any public interest justification for intruding into a person’s grief.
 We should not report gratuitous information about a person’s death or make light of genuine tragedies.
 Images of dead bodies (especially if the individual is identifiable) should be avoided except in exceptional circumstances, for instance in connection to reporting atrocities of war.

 The Data Protection Act has the potential to impact journalists in two ways: 1) you might try to obtain information from people or organisations that will cite the Act as a reason for refusing to divulge information; and/or 2) as a person who is processing data, you have to comply with the Act when writing about personal information.
 Seek advice from your department head or the Group’s legal advisers if you have any queries.